jeffpar/pcjs.v1/disks/pcx86/dos/compaq/1.11/README.md

 	000001e0  00 00 00 00 00 00 00 00  00 00 00 00 00 00 00 00  |................|
 	000001f0  00 00 00 00 00 00 00 00  00 00 00 00 00 00 00 00  |................|

-Consequently, the disk cannot be mounted by a modern operating system (e.g., macOS), because it lacks a proper BPB at offset 0x000B.
+Note that the disk cannot be mounted by a modern operating system (e.g., macOS), because it lacks a proper BPB at offset 0x000B.

-One solution is to use the *--forceBPB* option of the [DiskDump](/modules/diskdump/) utility, which creates a mountable disk image with the following boot sector modifications:
+To resolve the mounting problem, one solution is to use the [DiskDump](/modules/diskdump/) utility's *--forceBPB* option, which creates a mountable disk image by making the following boot sector modifications:

 	00000000  eb fe 90 50 43 4a 53 2e  4f 52 47 00 02 02 01 00  |...PCJS.ORG.....|
 	00000010  02 70 00 80 02 ff 01 00  08 00 02 00 00 00 00 00  |.p..............|
 	00000020  00 00 00 00 00 8a 07 3c  24 74 0c 53 b4 0e bb 07  |.......<$t.S....|

-The following byte ranges are modified:
+The following (hex) byte ranges are modified:

-- 0x0000-0x0002: 2-byte Intel x86 JMP instruction followed by 1-byte x86 NOP
+- 0000-0002: 2-byte Intel x86 JMP instruction followed by 1-byte x86 NOP
-- 0x0003-0x000A: 8-byte OEM signature string (we use the fake "PCJS.ORG" OEM signature)
+- 0003-000A: 8-byte OEM signature string (we use the fake "PCJS.ORG" OEM signature)
-- 0x000B-0x001D: 19-byte BPB describing a 320Kb diskette image with 8 sectors/track and 2 heads
+- 000B-001D: 19-byte BPB describing a 320Kb diskette image with 8 sectors/track and 2 heads

 Ordinarily, only the 19-byte BPB would be required, but it turns out that macOS won't mount the disk image unless the boot sector *also* begins with an Intel x86 JMP instruction.
 So the *--forceBPB* option updates all 30 bytes at the beginning of the boot sector, making the disk image mountable, but also rendering it unbootable -- which is OK if all you want to do is mount the image and copy files from it.

+One common misconception is that the last word of a mountable boot sector must also contain 0xAA55 (ie, the low byte at offset 0x1FE must be 0x55 and the high byte at offset 0x1FF must be 0xAA).
+This claim is often backed up by pointing out that some (newer) ROMs will not boot from a disk if that signature is missing.

+However, that evidence is misleading, because those ROMs check only *hard disk* boot sectors for the 0xAA55 signature, not diskettes.
+Which makes sense, because hard disk support didn't exist in DOS until version 2.0 -- the same version of DOS that also introduced BPBs and boot sector signatures.

-Here's a sample command sequence.
-Note that *two* DiskDump commands are required, because BPB modification only happens when converting an IMG file to a JSON file; the second command converts the JSON file back into a separate IMG file, preserving the original.
+Here's how you can use [DiskDump](/modules/diskdump/) to a mountable disk.
+Note that *two* DiskDump commands are required, because BPB modification only happens when converting an IMG file to a JSON file; the second DiskDump command converts the modified JSON back into an IMG file.

-	diskdump --disk=COMPAQ-DOS111.img --format=json --output=COMPAQ-DOS111-BPB.json
+	diskdump --disk=COMPAQ-DOS111.img --format=json --forceBPB --output=COMPAQ-DOS111-BPB.json
 	warning: BPB has been updated
 	327680-byte disk image saved to COMPAQ-DOS111-BPB.json
 	diskdump --disk=COMPAQ-DOS111.json --format=img --output=COMPAQ-DOS111-BPB.img